 Sharm el-Sheikh SSH Airport Overview

 SSH Airport, located about 23 km northeast of the resort town of Sharm el-Sheikh,at the tip of the Sinai Peninsula, bordering on the Red Sea.
 The town of Sharm el-Sheikh is described as being situated on a promontory overlooking the Straits of Tiran at the mouth of the Gulf of Aqaba.

-Sharm el Sheikh Airport will soon have three passenger terminals, the T1, T2 (new T3 is still under construction, but expected to open during 2015).
+Currently Sharm el Sheikh Airport has two passenger terminals - T1 & T2 - while new T3 is expected to open during 2015.

 Parking options include short- and long-term parking in a guarded parking lot across from the terminals.